ixvu/w4111_wiki/transactions.md

 # III.
 Translating Application Semantics to Transaction Semantics
 * A transaction is just a sequence of actions, where an action is one of the following:
-    1. Read an object
+    1. READ an object
-    2. Write an object
+    2. WRITE an object
+    3. BEGIN: begin the transaction
-    3. Commit: sucessfully end the transaction
+    4. COMMIT: successfully end the transaction
-    4. Abort: end the transaction prematurely or in error
+    5. ABORT: end the transaction prematurely or in error

     * These actions provide an API between the application and the DBMS